 Tab Main user entry actions My portal Create new DEAP assessments/surveys Start new survey Administrative details of the dwelling and BER assessment including electricity Meter Point Reference Number (MPRN), BER number, new/existing dwelling, TGD L version, construction date and dwelling type, planning details, Eircode.
 (Where a valid Eircode is not available, the default Eircode (A65 F4E2) should be used).
 Ventilation Infiltration due to openings: Chimneys, open flues, fans/vents, flueless combustion room-heaters, draught lobby.
 Structural air tightness: Record results of an air permeability test if available in this section.
 Otherwise, record structure type, suspended ground floors.
 Attic hatch draught stripping (if any) and number of sheltered sides are also recorded in this section.
-Mechanical ventilation: entries (where applicable) such as product characteristic database figures for fan power, heat recovery heat exchanger efficiency, make, model, number of wetrooms (+kitchen) ventilated, insulation of ductwork outside dwelling envelope.
-Building: Floors, walls, roofs, doors Heat loss building element dimensions and U-values.
-Default U-values may be used for existing dwellings. (cont'd) When calculating a U-value for a new or existing dwelling roof, wall, or floor in DEAP, use the 'Description' entry for that element in DEAP to briefly describe how the U-value was obtained.
+Mechanical ventilation: Entries (where applicable) such as product characteristic database figures for fan power, heat recovery heat exchanger efficiency, make, model, number of wetrooms (+kitchen) ventilated, insulation of ductwork outside dwelling envelope.
+Building: Floors, walls, roofs, doors (cont'd) Heat loss building element dimensions and U-values.
+Default U-values may be used for existing dwellings. (cont a) When calculating a U-value for a new or existing dwelling roof, wall, or floor in DEAP, use the 'Description' entry for that element in DEAP to briefly describe how the U-value was obtained.
 The components of the building elements should be listed in the description (insulation type and thickness, plasterboard, blocks, etc.).
 Floor section includes storey height, principal floor area dimensions of all storeys (including floors with and without heat loss) to be considered in the assessment, room in roof floor area details, area of living room, and number of storeys.
+Building : Rooms Optional information on each room type, the storey in which it exists, the name of the room.

-&lt;sup>5 A number of parameters additional to those shown in the table are visible in DEAP but are not listed here as they do not require user data entry
+&lt;sup>6 A number of parameters additional to those shown in the table are visible in DEAP but are not listed here as they do not require user data entry.

-&lt;sup>6 The 'Result' section displays a detailed view of calculation results generated and used by DEAP throughout the DEAP calculation.
+&lt;sup>7 The 'Result' section displays a detailed view of calculation results generated and used by DEAP throughout the DEAP calculation.
 This includes summary of data entries and results for lighting, heating, hot water, ventilation, the building envelope, gains/losses, Part L compliance and overall results.
 Evidence supporting entries within each section can be uploaded under the 'Evidence' tab.
 Functionality in the 'Results' sub-tab allows the user to simulate results for previous years by selecting alternative electricity factors to the year the assessment is carried out.